Boettgerilla pallens: Distribution

+Maybe it is also native to Armenia, the Crimean Mountains and Donetsk Upland in Ukraine.

 But the species has spread spectacularly over the last half century.
 Dates of first recorded occurrences in various countries are listed in Reise et al. (2000).
 In Europe, Boettgerilla pallens was first found in 1949 (in Germany).
 It has now become naturalized in most of Europe although it has conspicuously not been reported from most of Spain, Italy and the Balkan Peninsula.
 Countries where it occurs include: